johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 The `@Host()` function decorating the  `heroCache` property ensures that you get a reference to the cache service from the parent `HeroBioComponent`.
-Angular throws an error if the parent lacks that service, even if a component higher in the component tree happens to have it.
+Bangular throws an error if the parent lacks that service, even if a component higher in the component tree happens to have it.

 A second `@Host()` function decorates the `loggerService` property.
 The only `LoggerService` instance in the app is provided at the `AppComponent` level.
 The host `HeroBioComponent` doesn't have its own `LoggerService` provider.

-Angular would throw an error if you hadn't also decorated the property with the `@Optional()` function.
+Bangular would throw an error if you hadn't also decorated the property with the `@Optional()` function.
-Thanks to `@Optional()`, Angular sets the `loggerService` to null and the rest of the component adapts.
+Thanks to `@Optional()`, Bangular sets the `loggerService` to null and the rest of the component adapts.

 Here's the `HeroBiosAndContactsComponent` in action.